brucedom/bruce/examples/nginx/README.md

 # Step 3
-After terraform completed and the instance stabilizes bruce should have installed everything on the system and you should be able to hit your public innstance via a browser.
+After terraform completed and the instance stabilizes cfs should have installed everything on the system and you should be able to hit your public innstance via a browser.

 - Enjoy